 II.
 If applicable, cumulative GPA at most recent educational

 institution, evaluated in conjunction with the above components

 III.
-Submission of test scores.
-All relevant scores and
+Submission of test scores taken within the last five years.

 which can be met in one of the following ways: